dask/dask-jobqueue/docs/index.rst

 Checking job script
 ~~~~~~~~~~~~~~~~~~~

-Often, the first thing to do is checking if the job script generated to submit
-jobs launching dask workers looks like your usual submission script, in
+Dask-jobqueue submits "job scripts" to your queueing system (see `How this
+works`_).
+Inspecting these scripts often reveals errors in the configuration
+of your Cluster object or maybe directives unexpected by your job scheduler,
-particular the header containing ``#PBS``, ``#SBATCH`` or other directives.
+in particular the header containing ``#PBS``, ``#SBATCH`` or equivalent lines.
 This can be done easily once you've created a cluster object:

 .. code-block:: python

    print(cluster.job_script())

-Next move if you don't see any problem is to actually try to run this script,
+If everything in job script appears correct, the next step is to try to submit
-and see how it goes.
-So just copy and paste printed information to a real job
+a test job using the script.
+You can simply copy and paste printed content to
-script file, and submit it!
+a real job script file, and submit it using ``qsub``, ``sbatch``, ``bsub`` or
+what is appropriate for you job queuing system.

 To correct any problem detected at this point, you could try to use
 ``job_extra`` or ``env_extra`` kwargs when initializing your cluster object.